k3jph/k3jph.github.io/about-me.md

 * Senior Member of the [Institute of Electrical and Electronics Engineers](/assets/docs/JHoward-IEEE-SM.pdf)

 {% include figure.html image="akureyri-shades-420.jpg" alt="Me in Akureyri...with solar shades"
-   cap="Me in Akureyri...with solar shades" width="50%" placement="left" %}
+   cap="Me in Akureyri...with solar shades" width="4" %}
 {% include figure.html image="knoxville-shades-420.jpg" alt="Me in Knoxville...with solar shades"
-   cap="Me in Knoxville...with solar shades" width="50%" placement="right" %}
+   cap="Me in Knoxville...with solar shades" width="4" %}
+{% include figure.html image="warren-shades-420.jpg" alt="Me in Warren...with solar shades"
+   cap="Me in Warren...with solar shades" width="4" %}